gmaison/xdm/README.md

-# Development Methodology Repository
+# Xano Development Methodology Repository

-Welcome to the Development Methodology repository.
-This project explores the principles of effective software development methodologies.
+Welcome to the Xano Development Methodology repository.
+This project explores the principles of effective software development methodologies for Xano.

 ## How to Contribute
 1. Read the [Xano Development Methodology.md](https://github.com/gmaison/xdm/blob/main/Xano%20Development%20Methodology.md).